Sleeve Gastrectomy

 DISADVANTAGES

-• 20% risk of developing gastro-oesophageal reflux
+• There is a 20% risk of developing gastro-oesophageal reflux

-• Not reversible
+• It is not reversible

-• Diabetes remission rates lower than bypass
+• Diabetes remission rates are slightly lower than bypass

 BEFORE